 Cocker Spaniels are average shedders (all year round).
 As a result, they need a great deal of regular brushing and combing.
-A regular brushing routine is necessary to loosen matted hair and avoid your canine companion from getting all up in knots.
+A regular brushing routine is necessary to loosen matted hair and to prevent your canine companion from ending up in knots.

 Brushing & De-Matting – Cocker Spaniel Grooming Brushes